Eleanor of Aquitaine: Marriage

-Relatively little is known from the time that Eleanor was queen of France.
+Little is known from the time that Eleanor reigned as queen of France.
 On 25 July 1137, Archbishop Geoffrey of Bordeaux oversaw her wedding to Louis in the Cathedral of Saint-André in Bordeaux.
 Immediately after the wedding, the couple were enthroned as duke and duchess of Aquitaine.
 It was agreed that the duchy would remain independent of France until Eleanor's oldest son became both king of France and duke of Aquitaine.
-As a wedding present she gave Louis a rock crystal vase.
+As a wedding present, she gave Louis a rock crystal vase.
 (Note: The rock crystal vase originally belonged to Eleanor's grandfather, William IX of Aquitaine.
 Louis donated Eleanor's vase to Suger, who in turn offered it to the Basilica of St Denis.
 Later it came into the possession the Louvre museum in Paris.
 This vase is the only object connected with Eleanor that still survives.)

 From Bordeaux, the couple proceeded to Poitiers, arriving on 1 August, where after a week of festivities they were invested as count and countess of Poitou on 8 August.
 Louis's tenure as count of Poitou and duke of Aquitaine and Gascony lasted only a few days.
 On their way to Paris, a messenger arrived with the news that Louis VI had died on 1 August and therefore they were now king and queen of France.
 Louis had already been crowned in the Capetian fashion in 1131 and on Christmas Day 1137, Eleanor was crowned queen at Bourges.

 Eleanor was not popular with some members of the court, including Abbot Suger and Louis's mother Adelaide of Maurienne, who left the court shortly thereafter and remarried.
 Some courtiers made unfavourable reference to memories of Constance of Arles, third wife of Robert II of France and ancestor of both Louis and Eleanor.
 Constance had had a reputation for being indiscreet in both dress and language.
 (Note: "[Adelaide] perhaps [based] her preconceptions on another southerner, Constance of Provence ... tales of her allegedly immodest dress and language still continued to circulate among the sober Franks.")
 Eleanor's conduct was repeatedly criticised by church elders, particularly Bernard of Clairvaux and Suger, as indecorous.
 Modifications were made to the austere Cité Palace in Paris for Eleanor's sake and she was joined by her sister Aélith, who became known there as Petronilla.